ESCIP/escip.github.io/workshops/workshop2024.md

-# Spring 2024 ESCIP Workshop: "teaching scientific computing at the dawn of AI"
+# Spring 2024 ESCIP Workshop: "Teaching scientific computing at the dawn of AI"

 ![](isu.jpg)